tww-software/py_ais_nmea/README.md

 The export options are:

-* ALL          - export all the file types below to a directory
+* OVERVIEW     - export CSV, JSON, KMZ and DEBUG files to a directory
 * CSV          - Comma Separated Values file containing similar data to the Ships tab
 * TSV          - Tab Separated Values file containing similar data to the Ships tab
 * KML          - plain KML file with no custom icons (default icons will be used)